henrihakkarainen/projects/Service_Manual_API/README.md

-# REST API for creating maintenance task for factory devices
+# REST API for creating maintenance tasks for factory devices

 ## Background for assignment
-Backend application is required for customer to be able register new maintenance tasks for factory devices.
+Backend application is required for a customer to be able register new maintenance tasks for factory devices.
 There are multiple devices at the factory to which the maintenance tasks are directed to.
 A single maintenance task has the following attributes:
 - ID of the device that the maintenance task is directed to
 - Date and time of creation of the task
 - Description about the occasion